Tay-Sachs disease is an autosomal recessive disorder characterize... | Channels for Pearson+

 2. Mendel's Laws of Inheritance Pedigrees

 Tay-Sachs disease is an autosomal recessive disorder characterized by nerve cell destruction in the brain and spinal cord.
 A couple's child has been diagnosed with the disorder.
-What is the probability that their next child will also have the disorder?
+What is the probability that their next child will not be affected by the disorder?

 Tay-Sachs disease is an autosomal recessive disorder characterized by nerve cell destruction in the brain and spinal cord.
 A couple's child has been diagnosed with the disorder.
-What is the probability that their next child will also have the disorder?
+What is the probability that their next child will not be affected by the disorder?

 ANSWERS OPTIONS